Built for SaaS and engineering blogs

 engineering teams.

-Syntax-highlighted code blocks with copy buttons, a live table of contents, IndexNow on every publish, changelog post type, and Lighthouse 97 scores.
-All included — no WordPress plugin tax.
+Syntax-highlighted code blocks with copy buttons, a live table of contents, IndexNow on every publish, changelog post type, and a Lighthouse 97 score — all included without a plugin.

 TypeScript